 Julia Murphy, '18, wins an Emmy for her work on Daily Mail TV

-Meet Julia Murphy, a 2018 political science alumna who has just received an Emmy for her work on Daily Mail TV.
+Meet Julia Murphy, a 2018 political science alumna who received an Emmy for her work on Daily Mail TV.
 The New York native was recruited to Auburn to be part of the equestrian program her freshman year and fell in love with the university, the campus, and the people.
 She got her start in television as part of Eagle Eye TV and is now an associate producer at Daily Mail TV.
 Learn about how she went from NY to AL, and back to NY to become part of an Emmy-award winning team in our interview below:

 Would you please tell us about yourself?